Professional, automatic book translations seem to be possible now, new tools are developed all the time and this blog post is about a promising one

 Something else to bear in mind

-For those who want to publish internationally and cannot or do not want to spend a lot of money, I would not yet recommend the translation route.
+For those who want to publish internationally and do not want to use translations – I think it can make sense, if the original language is English.

-In many countries, people are willing and able to read books in English, and Amazon offers affordable ads in Germany now, the most encouraging market for self-publishers after English-speaking countries.
+In many countries, people are willing and able to read books in English, and Amazon offers affordable ads in Germany now, the most successful market for self-publishers after English-speaking countries.

 Are there alternatives to using Amazon?